Northwester University :: NewPages Guide to Creative Writing Programs

 Reading series: yes, about five times a year

-Program description: Northwestern University School of Continuing Studies’ part-time evening classes offer scheduling flexibility to pursue your writing goals while balancing your professional and personal life.
+Program description: Northwestern University School of Professional Studies’ part-time evening classes offer scheduling flexibility to pursue your writing goals while balancing your professional and personal life.
 Core writing competency developed through peer workshops, reading and discussing other authors’ works, literature courses, electives, a teaching practicum, and publishing internships.

 Students learn to read like writers, and faculty members lead them in exploring a range of aesthetic approaches.
 In workshops, faculty facilitate discussions that help student writers examine and address strengths and weaknesses in their writing.
 In the thesis quarters, students work one-on-one with faculty to explore deeper possibilities of their work, improve structure and style, and shape the thesis manuscript.